 This section describes land use on public land in the Project Vicinity.
 The section is divided by land management agency.
-Public land is not subject to county jurisdiction.
+Federal and state-owned public lands are generally not subject to county jurisdiction.

-7.9.2.2.1 Public Land Managed by the Forest Service
+7.9.2.2.1 Forest Service Managed Lands